Iowa defeated No. 16 Maryland 71-55

 The 2009 MAAC Coach of the Year is the third-winningest coach, by percentage, in league history (68-22, .756).
 He is the only coach to guide a MAAC program to two NCAA Tournament wins.

-Siena showed steady improvement under McCaffery's tutelage in 2006-07, posting a 20-12 overall record and tying for third place in the MAAC with a 12-6 finish.
+Siena won20 games in McCaffery’s second season (2007) and tied for third place in the MAAC with a 12-6 finish.
 McCaffery's Saints were the highest scoring team in the league, and they peaked at the right time, winning seven of their last eight regular-season games and advancing to play for the league championship.

 McCaffery orchestrated the turnaround with stellar recruiting and bold vision.
 His first recruit - senior Kenny Hasbrouck - graduated as the most important player in program history.
 He was named MAAC Rookie of the Year as a freshman, MAAC second team and all-Tournament team as a sophomore, collegeinsider.com Mid Major Player of the Year, MAAC first team and MAAC Tournament MVP as a junior and MAAC Player of the Year, MAAC Tournament MVP, NABC All-District and MAAC first team as a senior.